 How Psychotherapy Fits Into Chronic Pain Management

-A therapist can help you learn to catch these thoughts patterns, so you can replace them with more balanced and helpful thoughts.
-Acknowledging the pain without judgment, reducing maladaptive ways of avoiding the pain (such as overusing pain medication), and learning to live a full life despite the pain.
+The ways you think about and manage your pain can impact whether or not you will also experience associated depression and anxiety.
+For instance, focusing on and magnifying the negative aspects of your pain (termed “pain catastrophizing”) typically makes you feel worse.
+A therapist can help you learn to catch these thought patterns so you can replace them with more balanced and helpful thoughts.
+Acknowledging the pain without judgment, reducing maladaptive ways of avoiding the pain (such as overusing pain medication), and learning to live a full life despite the pain can change someone’s relationship with their pain.

-Therapy can also teach you things about pain that will help you learn to manage it more effectively.
+Psychotherapy can also teach you things about pain that will help you learn to manage it more effectively.
 For instance, you might learn about how pain information gets to your brain, so you can learn how to use things like distraction to reduce pain.
 You will also learn tools for coping with pain, such as relaxation techniques and activity pacing.

-Many people with chronic already struggle with feeling like a “burden” to their friends and family, so therapy can provide you with a space where it is okay to talk about difficult emotions.
+Many people with chronic diseases already struggle with feeling like a “burden” to their friends and family, so therapy can provide you with a space where it is okay to talk about difficult emotions.
 A therapist can also help you learn how to get the most from your existing support system or may encourage you to begin to develop one.

 Therapy for Chronic Pain

-There are many styles of therapy available to those suffering from chronic pain including Cognitive Behavioral Therapy, Mindfulness-based stress reduction (MBSR), Acceptance and Commitment Therapy (ACT) and psychoeducational interventions.
+There are many styles of therapy available to those suffering from chronic pain including cognitive behavioral therapy, mindfulness-based stress reduction (MBSR), acceptance and commitment therapy (ACT), and psychoeducational interventions.

-Cognitive Behavioral Therapy (CBT) for Chronic Pain
+Cognitive Behavioral Therapy (CBT) For Chronic Pain

-Cognitive Behavioral Therapy (CBT) is often considered the gold standard for pain treatment because a significant body of research has demonstrated its effectiveness for a wide range of pain populations.6 CBT targets the unhelpful thoughts and behaviors that people have in response to their pain in order to improve their overall mental health and ideally, also lower their levels of pain sensation or at least interference.
+CBT for chronic pain is often considered the gold standard because a significant body of research has demonstrated its effectiveness for a wide range of pain populations.6 CBT targets the unhelpful thoughts and behaviors that people have in response to their pain in order to improve their overall mental health and ideally, also lower their levels of pain sensation or at least interference.

-Your CBT therapist will also help you figure out how to continue to do the things you enjoy, despite your pain.
-Because depression risk dramatically increases when you stop engaging in recreational, social, and work activities.
 You will also learn other behavioral tools for managing your pain, including activity pacing (during which you learn the optimal window to take breaks in order to reduce pain flare ups), and relaxation techniques.
 A typical course of CBT therapy for chronic pain is about 10-20 sessions, with follow-up as needed.

 Mindfulness-Based Stress Reduction (MBSR) For Chronic Pain